Ocelot-Social-Community/ocelot.social/docs/en/README.md

 ---
 ## Coming soon

-Our website is currently under construction.
+Our website is under construction.
 Come back soon!

 In the meantime you can find us on [GitHub](https://github.com/Ocelot-Social-Community/) or [Discord](https://discord.gg/AGPJ7YgC).